-5. DUE FROM OTHER AGENCIES
+3. DUE FROM OTHER AGENCIES

-The amount Due From Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of an amount due from the Volusia County School Board for Federal grant expenditures already spent and awaiting reimbursement in the Special Revenue Fund.
-This receivable is considered to be fully collectible and as such, no allowance for uncollectibles is accrued.
+The amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due from the Volusia County District School Board for Federal grant expenditures already paid and awaiting reimbursement recorded in the Special Revenue Fund.
+These receivables are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.